 How I Should Prepare Myself for a Tummy Tuck?

-First of all, in the preparing process for an abdominoplasty requires a healthy, high protein diet for at least 2-4 weeks pre-op and make sure you’re not constipated.
+First of all, in the preparing process for a tummy tuck referred also as abdominoplasty requires a healthy, high protein diet for at least 2-4 weeks pre-op and make sure you’re not constipated.

-The other important thing in the preparing process is being mentally prepared.
-To achieve that, you should share your concerns with your surgeon in your consultation, if you have one.
+The other important thing in the preparing process is being mentally ready.
+To achieve that, you should share your concerns with your surgeon in your consultation.

-Your abdominoplasty may be performed in a hospital, an independent surgical facility, or an office-based surgical suite.
+Your tummy tuck may be performed in a hospital, an independent surgical facility, or an office-based surgical suite.

-In my practice, once you’re prepared for surgery, my medical team and I will follow the surgical plan you agreed on.
-Often a general anesthesia is used so you will be asleep during the procedure.
-Surgery typically takes between two to four hours depending on your size…
+In my practice, once you’re prepared for surgery, my medical team and I will follow the surgical plan we agreed on.
+Often a general anesthesia is used so you will be asleep during the abdominoplasty.
+Surgery typically takes between two to four hours depending on your size.
+Please click for before and after photos

 How Long is Downtime for Tummy Tuck?